realworldocaml/book/en/records.md

 val get_session_id : logon -> string = <fun>
 ```

-In the simple case, OCaml just picks the most recent definition of
+In this case, OCaml just picks the most recent definition of that
-that record field.
+record field.
 We can force OCaml to assume we're dealing with a
 different type (say, a `heartbeat`) using a type annotation.

 ```ocaml